-Prevention (e.g. positive school atmosphere, pastoral support to pupils, the SMSC & PSHE elements in the formal and informal curriculum, safer recruitment procedures and safe & appropriate working practice by staff.
+Prevention (e.g. positive school atmosphere, pastoral support to students, the SMSC & PSHE elements in the formal and informal curriculum, safer recruitment procedures and safe & appropriate working practice by staff.
 Wider safeguarding policies and procedures in place to establish and maintain a safe and secure school environment).

-Protection (by following agreed procedures, ensuring staff are trained and supported to respond appropriately and sensitively to Child Protection and other safeguarding concerns and that there are clear systems of internal information sharing and record keeping).
+Protection (by following agreed procedures, ensuring staff are trained and supported to identify and respond appropriately and sensitively to Child Protection and other safeguarding concerns and that there are clear systems of internal information sharing and record keeping).
+To ensure our students know what unacceptable behaviour is, in relation to sexual violence and sexual harassment and feel confident; to report concerns, that action will be taken and that they will be supported.

-Support (to all pupils and school staff and to children who may have been abused, neglected, exploited or are in other ways vulnerable).
+Support (to all students and school staff and to children who may have been abused, neglected, exploited or are in other ways vulnerable).